 - If you have more than one pet, compare multi-pet insurance discounts and get quotes from different providers to see which one can offer you the cheapest cover with a good level of protection.
-You can see a list of the best multi-pet insurance discounts on the market here.
-We've got some cheap multi-pet insurance quotes here - scroll down to the table to see them.

 - Check whether the policy you want is cheaper if you pay in one go, rather than in monthly instalments.

 You can also use comparison sites to see what the cheapest policies on the market offer.
 Be mindful when getting quotes on comparison sites as some insurers might have created their cheapest policies in order to appear higher up in comparison site results.
 Always check the limits offered are adequate.